-The TUMBLE PRESS feature in the Timed Drying cycle removes wrinkles from clothes that have been packed in a suitcase or closet, or from items not removed from the dryer at the end of a cycle.
+The TUMBLE PRESS feature removes wrin-

+kles from clothes that have been packed in a suitcase or closet, or from items not removed from the dryer at the end of a cycle.
 As soon as the dryer stops, fold or put the items on hangers.